PhilRunninger/vim-robots/README.md

 `j` | `2` | Down
 `n` | `3` | Down right

-Other keys that can be used:
+To get out of a bind or to earn a bonus, use these keys.

 Key | Function
 ---|---
+`t` | Transport to another location when you have nowhere else to go.
-`w` | Wait for one move, and let the robots advance `t` | Transport to another location
+`w` | Wait for one move, and let the robots advance.
 `F` | Finish the round.
 Wait until defeat or triumph.

-## Safe Transports
+### Safe Transports
 A safe transport ensures you won't be killed when transporting.
 You start out with none, which means you **could** land on a robot, and die immediately.
-You can earn safe transports though, by using the `f` key to finish a round.
+You can earn safe transports though, by using the `F` key to finish a round.
 Any robots defeated while finishing a round count toward your safe transports.
 Defeating ten robots earns you one safe transport.